 The Senate has authorised the broadcasting of its proceedings (including the broadcasting and rebroadcasting of excerpts) subject to certain conditions.
 Radio broadcasting by the ABC alternates between the Houses but the proceedings of both are available through the House Monitoring Service and via webcasting.

-Photography in the chamber is subject to relevant resolutions of the Senate and the Presiding Officers' guidelines on filming and photography in Parliament House.
+Photography in the chamber is subject to relevant resolutions of the Senate and the Presiding Officers' rules for media related activity in Parliament House and its precincts.
 Neither senators nor advisers may take photographs on mobile phones or other electronic devices.
 A resolution of the Senate allows the media to photograph any senator in the chamber provided that they have the call.

 13. Electronic devices

 Electronic devices are permitted in the chamber subject to rules issued by the President.
 The guiding principle is that the device must not disturb proceedings.
 Thus laptop or tablet computers, mobile phones and similar devices may be used in silent mode.

 It is up to senators who they admit into the relevant areas of the chamber reserved for advisers, but advisers are required to behave with decorum and not disturb proceedings.